ryansgot/smc-gradle-plugin/README.md

 - Groovy (maybe)

 ## Known Issues
-- In a java project, `./gradlew clean compileJava` results in missing classes at compile time, but `./gradlew clean; ./gradlew compileJava` work as separate commands.
+- In a java project, `./gradlew clean compileJava` results in missing classes at compile time, but `./gradlew clean compileJava; ./gradlew compileJava` work as separate commands.